Scrut1ny/PH-App/README.md

-This is a simple PH app written in python using tkinter.
+Simple Pornhub app written in python using tkinter.

-< INSTRUCTIONS >
+How To Use:

 Make sure to put all of these files into ONE folder!